HJPearson/Password-Cracker/README.md

 # Password-Cracker
-A password cracker made to improve upon standard dictionary attacks by tracking occurrences of cracked passwords in order to attempt by order of occurrence.
+A password cracker made to improve upon standard dictionary attacks by tracking occurrences of cracked passwords in a SQLite database in order to attempt by order of past occurrence.